pal-adarsh/pal-adarsh/README.md

 ## ✨ Fun Fact
 - 😄 Pronouns: Orophile 🌊 (Nature & Mountain Lover)
 - 🧭 Wanderlust by heart
+- 🧭 Always on a journey to explore new places and possibilities!

 ## 🧠 Quote I Believe In
 > **"Sky is not the limit."** 🚀